 Our work on the new multi-million-pound digital technology hub includes a three-storey building with a sawtooth roofline, wrapped in a perforated screen façade.
 It has a large entry canopy and covered plaza.
 A vast central atrium offers more than a circulation corridor, with versatile working and socialising spaces.
 The thoughtful designs shift from the standard school-like environment, offering a creative industry atmosphere to energise students and prepare them for future employment.

-The Digi-Tech Factory, which is a collaboration with local architect James Lee Burgess, will house Norwich City College’s full- and part-time technology, engineering and design courses in one building.
+The Digi-Tech Factory will house Norwich City College’s full- and part-time technology, engineering and design courses in one building.
 Its presence will add to the already thriving digital tech sector in Norfolk and Suffolk by supporting the teaching and research of nearly 500 students, providing experience opportunities to over 100 apprentices and creating new jobs on campus.

 PARTS ON SHOW